Chart Color Schemes

 Population growth drivers in Strathalbyn Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Strathalbyn Surrounds' population is approximately 8,610 as of November 2025.
-This figure represents an increase of 641 people, or 8.0%, since the 2021 Census, which recorded a population of 7,969.
-The change was inferred from the estimated resident population of 8,503 in June 2024 and an additional 122 validated new addresses since the Census date.
-This results in a population density ratio of 5.7 persons per square kilometer.
-Strathalbyn Surrounds' growth rate exceeded that of non-metro areas (6.8%) and the state, indicating it as a region with significant population growth.
-Interstate migration contributed approximately 48.2% to overall population gains during recent periods, although all factors including natural growth and overseas migration were positive contributors.
+Strathalbyn Surrounds' population is approximately 8,620 as of February 2026.
+This figure represents an increase of 651 people, or 8.2%, since the 2021 Census, which recorded a population of 7,969.
+The change is inferred from the estimated resident population of 8,503 in June 2024 and an additional 124 validated new addresses since the Census date.
+This results in a density ratio of 5.7 persons per square kilometer.
+Strathalbyn Surrounds' growth rate of 8.2% since the 2021 census exceeds that of the Rest of SA at 7.6%, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 48.2% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to projected demographic shifts, locations outside capital cities are expected to have above median population growth, with Strathalbyn Surrounds projected to expand by 1,420 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 15.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made using weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, locations outside capital cities are expected to have above median population growth.
+Strathalbyn Surrounds is projected to expand by 1,420 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 15.1% in total over the 17 years.

 Frequently Asked Questions - Population